Unis434/Unis434_Old/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software/website solutions.
 - 🎓 &nbsp; Studied Applied Accounting from Institute of Public Administration & Management (IPAM).
 - 💼 &nbsp; Working as a Business Performance Analyst at FBNBank Sierra Leone.
-- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and website development & design.
+- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Website Development & Design.
 - ✍️ &nbsp; Pursuing Graphic Design and Software Installation as hobbies/side hustles.

 <h3> 🛠 &nbsp;Tech Stack</h3>